Esri/cityengine-sdk/README.md

 ## Installation Instructions

 1. Clone or download this repository
-1. For the prt4cmd example download the SDK example data archive from the release page and unzip into the cloned repository into a "data" directory.
+1. We provide some demo files to run the prt4cmd example.
+They can be found in the SDK example data archive attached to the release.
+Unpack the archive into a "data" directory inside the cloned repository.

 The final directory layout should look like this: